grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 //oldPath is "C:\Directory", newPath is "C:\Directory\file.txt"
 ```

-So, again, anytime we want to have a value based on a previous value, instead of modifying the previous object, we create a new object with desired state.
+So, again, anytime we want to have a value based on a previous value, instead of modifying the previous object, we create a new object with the desired state.

 ### Immutability gotchas